 Chris Peacock, Yuchen Song (2017); James Godfrey - USRA (2015); James Godfrey - USRA, Steven Ufkes - USRA (2014); Aidan Bharath, Greg Hodgson (2012); Kevin Tuck, Stephen McMurtry (2010); Stephen McMurtry - USRA, Lisa Ugray (2009); Jaclyn Semple - USRA (2008); Lisa Ugray - USRA (2007); Julian Atfield - USRA, Ryan Zhou, Lisa Ugray (2006); Tom McCarthy - USRA (2005)

 Prospective graduate students - if you are interested in studying and manipulating techniques for measurements of the human eye, or conducting research into different assessment tools within classes, then please check out the

 , Trent/UOIT's Materials Science Graduate Program (MSc or PhD)

 and Trent's Applied Modelling and Quantitative Methods Graduate Program (MSc)

-Prospective summer students - in addition to full-time graduate students, I typically employ two or three undergraduate summer students in my laboratory from May until September.
-See
+Prospective summer students - in addition to full-time graduate students, I often employ undergraduate summer students in my laboratory from May until September.
+Please email

 PHYS 1001H: Introductory Physics I